Chart Color Schemes

 Cultural Diversity

-Highett (West) - Cheltenham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Highett (West) - Cheltenham was found to be above average when compared nationally for a number of language and cultural background related metrics

 Highett West-Cheltenham had a higher cultural diversity than most local areas, with 18.4% of residents speaking a language other than English at home and 28.8% born overseas.
-Christianity was the dominant religion in Highett West-Cheltenham, accounting for 43.7%.
-However, Judaism's representation stood out at 1.3%, higher than Greater Melbourne's 0.9%.
+Christianity was the predominant religion, accounting for 43.7%.
+Judaism's representation stood out at 1.3%, compared to Greater Melbourne's 0.9%.

 Frequently Asked Questions - Diversity